AleksHuc/PHICAD/README.md

 - adwin
 - tbirchi
+- phicad

 How to run the code:

 - Download the datasets from the corresponding sources into the right folders.
-- Run the PreprocessCICIDS2017 and PreprocessISCXIDS2012 file to prepare the corresponding dataset for analysis
+- Run the PreprocessCICIDS2017 and PreprocessISCXIDS2012 file to prepare the corresponding dataset for analysis.
+- Run the MainST file in either phicad or phi2cad folder for single thread execution of the analysis.
-- Run the SingleThreadMainSingleFile file in either phicad or phi2cad folder depending on which approach you would like to use (an object oriented approach for running will be prepared as soon as possible).
+- Run the Main file in either phicad or phi2cad folder for multi thread execution of the analysis.